Suraj151/esp8266-framework/README.md

 **Note** that installed version of esp8266 should be > 2.6.x.
 2.6.2 or greater is recommended. you can check your installed esp8266 version in tools->boards->board manager (type "esp" in top search bar).

-**for now** : if you are uploading it first time in device then wait for 5 seconds(default station connect timeout on start) and then press flash key on nodemcu board for upto 6-7 seconds to load first default settings. device will get reset to default settings and restart.

 * after initializing device completely, check in pc/mobile wifi list if **esp8266Stack** name appear.
 * select it and enter default password **espStack@8266**.
 * finally after succesful connectinon to device open browser, type **192.168.0.1** in address bar and press enter